fdwr/sdk-api/sdk-api-src/content/windns/nf-windns-dnsisztenabled.md

 ## -remarks

-Because there is no import library for this function, you must use [GetProcAddress](/windows/desktop/api/libloaderapi/nf-libloaderapi-getprocaddress).
+Because there is no import library for this function, you must call [LoadLibrary](/windows/win32/api/libloaderapi/nf-libloaderapi-loadlibraryw), specifying the dll name "dnsapi.dll", and then [GetProcAddress](/windows/desktop/api/libloaderapi/nf-libloaderapi-getprocaddress), specifying the API name "DnsIsZtEnabled".

 ## -see-also